YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

-Mojito comes with functional tests that you can run with the npm module `Arrow <https://github.com/yahoo/arrow/>`_, a testing framework that fuses together JavaScript, NodeJS, PhantomJS and Selenium.
-Arrow lets you write tests in `YUI Test <http://yuilibrary.com/projects/yuitest/>`_ that can be executed on the client or server.
+Mojito comes with functional tests that you can run with the npm module `Arrow <https://github.com/yahoo/arrow/>`_, a testing framework that fuses together JavaScript, Node.js, PhantomJS, and Selenium.
+Arrow lets you write tests in `YUI Test`_ that can be executed on the client or server.
 You can also write your own functional/unit tests with Arrow.
 Mojito recommends that contributors write Arrow functional/unit tests for their code to accelerate the process of merging pull requests.